About The MO HealthNet Division

 Third Party Liability (TPL)

-Third party liability (TPL) refers to the legal obligation of other third party resources (TPRs) to pay the medical claims of MO HealthNet participants prior to MO HealthNet coverage.
+Third Party Liability (TPL) refers to the legal obligation of other third party resources (TPRs) to pay the medical claims of MO HealthNet participants prior to MO HealthNet coverage.
 A few common TPRs are Medicare, health insurance, workers’ compensation, automobile medical insurance, homeowner’s insurance, malpractice, product liability, medical support orders, and probate.
-The function of Third Party Liability within the MO HealthNet program is to ensure these resources are utilized as a primary source of payment in lieu of taxpayer dollars.
+The function of TPL within the MO HealthNet program is to ensure these resources are utilized as a primary source of payment in lieu of taxpayer dollars.

 Cost savings originate from two methods.
 They are (1) cost avoidance and (2) benefit recovery.